sav-che/TL-2/Authors/Fuchs, Leonhard {std. Fuchs}.md

-> [!cite] BHL link: this entry starts at [page 894](https://www.biodiversitylibrary.org/item/103414#page/942/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 894](https://www.biodiversitylibrary.org/page/33121025) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Fuchs, Leonhard (1501-1566), German physician and botanist, professor of medicine at Tübingen, one of the German "fathers of botany." (*Fuchs*).
+Fuchs, Leonhard (1501-1566), German physician and botanist, professor of medicine at Tübingen, one of the German "fathers of botany."
+**Abbreviated name**: *Fuchs*

 #### Herbarium and types